Field Manual

 The cost-of-building collapse has clicked.
 The team is thinking in new product arms.

 This playbook is a living document.
-It was built from engagements across a one-person operation, a 15-person SMB, and a 50-person SaaS company.
+It was built from engagements across a one-person operation, a 15-person SMB, and a 30-person seed-stage SaaS company.
 The patterns scale — the difference at a bigger company isn't complexity, it's surface area.
 More teams, more expertise to capture, more systems to connect.
 The playbook is the same.

 This framework builds on Hilary Gosher's work at Insight Partners: How Cloud-Native CEOs Can Pivot to Move at the Speed of AI.